Student-centric advice and objective recommendations

 Also read: How to find online jobs for college students

-In cases such as these, the program of study that employees pursue is often unrelated to the field they work in.
-For example, taking college courses is not typically directly related to your performance as a cashier.
+The program of study that employees pursue is often unrelated to the field they work in.
 Generally, in cases such as these, employers are more flexible as to the education courses you pursue.
-You can be a waiter, for example, and study bioengineering, with the ultimate goal of changing to a different career field.
+For example, you can be a waiter studying bioengineering, with the ultimate goal of changing to a different career field.

 Next steps for students